pgEspiritu/Oracle-Cloud-Infrastructure-Architect-Associate/File-Storage-Advanced/File-System-Snapshots.md

 # Lesson: File System Snapshots

-Hello, and welcome.
-In this lesson, we are going to discuss **file system snapshots**.

----

 ## What Are Snapshots?
 - Snapshots provide **data protection** for your file systems.
 - They are a **consistent, point-in-time view** of your file system.